• Skip to main content

 Focus on Your Skills and Accomplishments:

 If there’s ever a thing you need to focus on, it should be on your skills.
-There are two main types of skills for your resume; the soft and hard skills.
+There are two main types of skills for your resume; soft and hard skills.

 While soft skills are generic skills like being a great communicator, hard skills are direct and specific.
-Some examples of hard skills would be coding, word processing skill or social media management.
+Some examples of hard skills would be coding, word processing skill, or social media management.

 The trick is to focus on your skills and bring them to life on that one page of your resume.
 This also includes a second language.
 Whatever – soft and hard skills does the job.